 Seasonal precipitation has the largest impact has the largest risk factor.
-Increased rain and humidity cause issues such as: moisture in homes causing mold and mildew, flooding of basements, and damage to structures.
+Increased rain and humidity causes issues such as: moisture in homes causing mold and mildew, flooding of basements, and damage to structures.

 Winter storms and wide fluctuating temperatures cause a flux of infrastructure issues including breaking water system pipes.
-Many low- and moderate-income families, especially elderly and disabled, have difficulty obtaining bottled or potable water and maintaining during extreme conditions.
+Many low- and moderate-income families, especially elderly and disabled, have difficulty getting bottled or potable water.

 Extreme temperatures cause increased utility bills which directly influence both homeowners and renters.
-Housing assistance utility charts must be analyzed yearly and revised appropriately.
+Utility charts must be analyzed and revised appropriately.